vallais-dev/AET-Systems/theory.md

 pCHA is a method for long-horizon forecasting of chaotic trajectories when training data is scarce.
 It works with as few as 15 observed points, without any knowledge of the governing equations, and produces trajectories out to T = 50 Lyapunov time units.
-Standard data-driven approaches — neural operators, recurrent networks, sparse regression, Koopman methods — do not survive this regime. pCHA runs entirely inside a p-adic ultrametric state space Q_p³, where the strong triangle inequality d(x,z) ≤ max(d(x,y), d(y,z)) replaces the additive structure of the
+Standard data-driven approaches - neural operators, recurrent networks, sparse regression, Koopman methods - don't survive this regime. pCHA runs entirely inside a p-adic ultrametric state space Q_p³, where the strong triangle inequality d(x,z) ≤ max(d(x,y), d(y,z)) replaces the additive structure of the